neelsg/lithium/docs/spec.md

         This statement is part of a block
         This statement is also part of a block

-        This statement creates a block within a block This statement is part of the nested block
+        This statement creates a block within a block:
+            This statement is part of the nested block